 -Somatic Performers Intensive, North Adams, MA, 2022 & 2023

--Fall Immersion Training with Double Edge Theatre, 2022
+-Fall Immersion Training, Double Edge Theatre, 2022

 -Summer Choreography & Improv Immersion, Axis Dance Company, 2022